lorenzoongithub/sequential/README.md

 * slow motion button - a button to execute the javascript in slow motion _almost done_
 * option to display interim results
+* option to get underlying gist from GitHub.
 * concept of playlist - similar concept of a playlist for a video player
 * much better UI and UX - the UI and UX need to significantly improve.
 Currently editing is particularly unintuitive.
 * isomorphic API - currently yolpo's code is heavily dependent on some key dom components (e.g. IFrame for sandboxing the execution)
-* github sign in integration
+* GitHub sign in integration

 # collaboration